Le2iCollaborativeResearchGroup/Utilities/some_cool_tools.md

 - **KLT  Feature Tracker Implementation**
 	A very nice implementation of KLT feature tracking algorithm tutorial with codes in Matlab, C++, Java, GPU ([link](http://cecas.clemson.edu/~stb/klt/)).

+- **Kazam Screencaster**
+	Kazam is a simple screen recording program that will capture the content of your screen and record a video file that can be played by any video player that supports VP8/WebM video format ([link](https://launchpad.net/kazam)).

+- **OpenShot**
+	OpenShot Video Editor is a free and open-source video editor for FreeBSD, Linux, macOS, and Windows.
+The project was started in August 2008 by Jonathan Thomas, with the objective of providing a stable, free, and friendly to use video editor.
+OpenShot's core video editing functionality is implemented in a C++ library, libopenshot.
+OpenShot uses the Qt toolkit and offers a Python API ([link](http://www.openshot.org/)).